-To facilitate learning transfer from the theory books to the workplace, why not use People Alchemy?
-Our Learning Workflow Platform can help you deliver the Care Certificate efficiently and effectively, ensuring every tenet of the 15 standards is evidenced in new employee behaviours.
+To facilitate learning transfer from the theory books to the workplace, why not use our Learning Workflow Platform?
+It delivers the Care Certificate efficiently and effectively, ensuring every tenet of the 15 standards is evidenced in new employee behaviours.

 What are the 15 Care Certificate standards?

 As with any good onboarding programme, the first step is to help employees understand their role and responsibilities.
 This standard is all about teamwork, workplace relationships and agreeing with the new starter how they will carry out their duties.